C.J. Box Books in Order

 Joe Pickett Series (Books in Order)

-Joe is an average man rather than a typical thriller hero.
-He is married with daughters, and he also admits he is a lousy shot.
+Joe is an average man, married with daughters who become more important as the series goes on, and he also admits he is a lousy shot.
 The series is set in the Mountain West, and the Wyoming terrain is the main background of the books.
-Nate Romanowski, a former Special Forces operative turned falconer with a complicated past, is a recurring character who becomes more important as the series goes on.
+Nate Romanowski, a former Special Forces operative turned falconer with a complicated past, is a recurring character who also becomes more important in the later books.

 - Open Season, 2001